boots-edu/textbook/source/original/week11.md

 __Topic: Union Types__  _Union types_  are a way of declaring a variable that can hold values of two or more different types\.

 * We know we can declare new types in typescript by creating classes and interfaces\, and we can use these types in our programs\.
-* But what if we don’t know the type\, but we know that it one of a finite number of types:
+* But what if we don't know the type\, but we know that it one of a finite number of types:
   * It could be a number or a string
   * It could be a class instance or null
 * We can combine types into a new either/or type by creating a union type\.